google/android-security-lints/README.md

 This library uses the Apache license, as is Google's default.

 ## How to use this library
+Note: this library will be added to gMaven (maven.google.com) for easier consumption.
+The README will be updated accordingly once the Maven repository has been published.

 1. Clone it from GitHub.
 2. Add the `checks` module to your app's `build.gradle` file: